Release

 *Cryptocurrency wallet is an app (web, desktop, mobile) or a physical device that stores your public and private keys.
 Metamask, Coinbase Wallet, and Trustwallet are among the most used crypto wallets.
 Each wallet has its unique ID known as a wallet address.

 **The release request is processed by the nodes (individual computers) and has a gas fee.
-More on gas fees and why they exist can be found in "What is Network".
+More on gas fees and why they exist can be found in "".